 Reading Time: 2 minutesI am currently involved in running meetups in London (Agile on the Bench) and Leeds (Agile in Leeds) and c0-ran a conference last year.
 A couple of the challenges that I have are around finding new and interesting speakers as well as maintaining diversity in the speakers and the audience.
 A challenge that many organisers […]

-Reading Time: 3 minutes**Post updated Feb 2018** I have found myself explaining the role of delivery manager a lot over the last few weeks, so I thought I would share that description here.
-The term delivery manager is an agile role used in government and other organisations, mainly within (but not limited to) digital or IT departments.
-It describes the person on the […]
+Reading Time: 3 minutes**Post updated Feb 2018** I have found myself explaining the role of delivery manager a lot over the last few weeks, so I thought I would share that description here to help others understand it.
+The term delivery manager is used to describe an essential set of skills on an agile team and is used in […]